PDXperience/PDXperience/README.md

 RESTful request is the subArea of the attractions desired.
 For each attraction, you are given property(name), type, address, zip, hours, and \_id.

-### Get All Attractions within 800 Meters(Half Mile) of Specified Location
+### Get All Attractions within 800 Meters(Half Mile) of a Specified Location

 **ht&#8203;tps://PDXperience.herokuapp.com/api/location/:lat/:long**

 Returns an array of all attractions within a half mile(800 meters) of the specified location.
 The lat and long specified in the URL of the RESTful request correspond to the latitude and longitude of the center point of the 800 meter search radius.
-For each attraction, returned you are given property(name), type, address, zip, hours, and \_id.
+For each attraction returned, you are given property(name), type, address, zip, hours, and \_id.

 ## User Account Management